October 13, 2019

-Please click the Project Updates thread and type in your comment in the field at the bottom, then click Post.
+Please click the relevant thread and type in your comment in the field at the bottom, then click Post.
 Please don't start a new thread each time you post.

 Remember to use @mentions (@ then type in the person's name you wish to notify in particular).